Golden Age of Argentine cinema: 1945–1956: International aspirations and Peronism

-As the 1940s progressed, especially following the end of World War II, the style of Argentine cinema became increasingly "internationalist" as a strategy to gain markets.
+As the 1940s progressed, the style of Argentine cinema became increasingly "internationalist" as a strategy to gain markets.
 This was reflected in an increasing interest in adapting foreign literary works, the disuse of Argentine Spanish and the elimination of other local or costumbrist references.
-According to Peña, a "part of the industry developed, then, on the strange conviction that in order to grow it had to avoid, as a guilt, the authenticity with which it had managed to open international markets."
-Peña further noted that the "tendency of Argentine cinema to adapt foreign authors and works began timidly at the end of the 1930s and grew stronger until it reached delirious extremes ten years later.
-The obvious cultural affinities made the approach to Spanish or even Italian works more or less logical, but regardless of the geographical origin of the material, the problem was rather the criterion of the producers when choosing and conceiving their adaptation."
 Examples of this trend include Saraceni's Los tres mosqueteros (1946), Soffici's El pecado de Julia (1946), Schlieper's Madame Bovary (1947), and Saslavsky's Historia de una mala mujer (1948), among others.
 The purported elimination of Argentine identity that characterized the last stage of classical Argentine cinema was harshly evaluated by traditional Argentine historiography.
 Mahieu described the period as the "rise of the falsely international, hybrid cinema, the pink comedy, the hollow melodrama", although he commended the "isolated exceptions" of Pelota de trapo (1948), El crimen de Oribe (1950), Días de odio (1954) and Las aguas bajan turbias (1952).
 This "prestige cinema" was reinforced by star-centered melodramas.
 Zully Moreno, often directed by Amadori or Arancibia, became the archetypal diva in La mujer de las camelias (1953), La dama del mar (1954) or El barro humano (1955), where elaborate décor and tragic heroines displaced costumbrismo in favor of a cosmopolitan mise-en-scène.
 Laura Hidalgo offered a darker variant in El túnel (1952) and Armiño negro (1953), where existentialist overtones and fractured flashbacks revealed the cracks in classical narrative.
 The widespread use of flashback as a narrative device, fashionable both locally and internationally, fractured linearity and allowed more complex temporal structures, even if audiences sometimes complained of its overuse.

 Zully Moreno and Arturo de Córdova in Dios se lo pague (1947), directed by Luis César Amadori.